Dealing With Damage

+The Home Security EP, recorded by John Hannon at No Recording studio, followed in 2020 and included a cover of the 13th Floor Elevators song, "Dust".

-Dealing With Damage released their second LP Use The Daylight in February 2023, to universally positive reviews; the album included a tribute to John Hannon and a collaboration with 'menopause-core' trio Yootha Today.
+Dealing With Damage released their second LP Use The Daylight in February 2023, to universally positive reviews; the album included a tribute to John Hannon and a collaboration with 'menopause-core' trio Yootha Today, and featured new lead guitarist Andy Myers (ex-Down Love/Jerry Built).